iamjavadali/solrstation/README.md

-Solr Station
+**Solr Station**

-Solar Powered Home lab Docker Server on Raspberry Pi 4
+Solar Powered Home Lab Docker Server on Raspberry Pi 4

 I have created guides for your Home lab server running docker containers on a single board computer (sbc), the Raspberry Pi 4.
 This SBC is powerful yet energy-efficient enough that your solar array can easily power this 100% renewable and free.